pywkt/shsms-frontend/README.md

    * ~~Add multiple Twilio phone numbers to same app instance.~~
    * ~~Send text with MMS/multiple MMS in one message.~~
    * ~~Swipe down to refresh.~~
-   * Encrypt/decrypt messages to and from the database (full self-hosting may solve this. tbd.).
+   * Encrypt/decrypt messages to and from the database.
    * ~~Make top-level (owned) phone numbers draggable/sortable.~~
    * Overall code cleanup. lint, rename variables etc.
    * Add visual indicators when sending media other than images.